JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 - scope: `Legacy.Sync`

 > ![OAuth2 Permission Grant](evidence/10a-oauth2-permission-grant.png)
+> *Validation: The OAuth permission grant confirms that `Mad-Hat-Labs-App` received delegated access to `Mad-Hat-Legacy-Sync-Service` through the `Legacy.Sync` scope.*

 This proved that the consent flow created an actual delegated authorization relationship between the rogue application and the legacy application's exposed scope.

 The scenario then demonstrated successful capture of the authorization response through the configured callback.

 > ![Token Capture Demonstration](evidence/11-token-captured.png)
+> *Validation: The configured `OAuth callback` successfully received the authorization response, demonstrating that the `redirect path` was operational.*

 Finally, I used CyberChef to URL-decode the redirect data and validate the encoded value carried in the callback.

 > ![CyberChef URL Decode](evidence/12-cyberchef-url-decode.png)
+> *Validation: `URL decoding` confirmed the value carried in the `callback` and allowed the authorization response to be inspected in its decoded form.*

 The attack path can be summarized as: